pytest-dev/pytest-xdist/README.txt

 a lot of IO this can lead to considerable speed ups.
 This option can also be set to ``auto`` for automatic detection of the number of CPUs.

+If a test crashes the interpreter, pytest-xdist will automatically restart that slave and report the failure as usual.
+You can use the ``--max-slave-restart`` option to limit the number of slaves that can be restarted, or disable restarting altogether using ``--max-slave-restart=0``.

 Running tests in a Python subprocess
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++